parrt/msds501/notes/operations.md

 <a name="search"></a>
 ## Search

-The filter pattern finds all elements in a sequence that satisfy a specific condition, but often we'd like to know which element satisfies the condition first (or last).
-This brings us to the *search* pattern.
+The filter operation finds all elements in a sequence that satisfy a specific condition, but often we'd like to know which element satisfies the condition first (or last).
+This brings us to the *search* operation.
 At its most general, search returns the first (or last) position in the sequence rather than the value at that position.
 If we have the position, often called the *index*, we can always ask the sequence for the value at that position.

-For example, searching for `999` in the rainfall sensor data from the slice pattern above, yields the 6th position.
+For example, searching for `999` in the rainfall sensor data from the slice operation above, yields the 6th position.
 Most programming languages (Python but not R) count from 0 not 1 so a search for `999` would yield index 5 not 6 in this case:

 <img src=images/search-rainfall.png width=180>

-The search pattern can even be used within a string (list of characters) to find the position of a character of interest.
+The search operation can even be used within a string (list of characters) to find the position of a character of interest.
 For example, to slice up a full name into first and last names, we can combine a search for the space character with two slice operations.
 Given full name `Xue Li`, a search for the space character returns the fourth position or index 3.
 To extract the first name, we slice from index 0 to index 3, exclusively.
 To get the last name, we slice from index 4 to 6, exclusively.

 <img src=images/split-string.png width=190>

 To determine the index of the end of the string, programmers tend to use the length of the string.
 The length works out to be an index whose value is one past the end of the string, which is what we want for a slice using an exclusive right index.

-## Combinations of patterns
+## Combinations of operations

-We can combine the programming patterns described here to form even more complex patterns.
-The simplest and most common is a sequence of two or more patterns.
+We can combine the programming operations described here to form even more complex operations.
+The simplest and most common is a sequence of two or more operations.
 For example, we might *filter* a list to remove negative values then *sort* before printing.

 Sequences occur even in simple arithmetic expressions that we often think of as one operation.
 For example, in the following algebraic expression, we have to do the multiplication first and then add in the shipping cost (according to the rules of arithmetic).